AhmedHashim04/EducationManagementSystem/README.md

 - **Admin:** Assigns instructors and assistants to courses.
 - **Instructor:** Manages course content and student activities.
 - **Assistant:** Supports instructors and supervises content.
-- **Student:** Can enroll in or leave courses freely.
+- **Student:** Can enroll in or leave courses during designated time intervals.

 ### 📚 Course Management
-- Create, update, and manage courses.
+- Creating, updating, and managing courses.
-- Students can enroll or leave courses freely.
+- Students can enroll or leave courses during designated time intervals.
-- Admin assigns instructors and assistants.
+- Instructor assigns assistants and instructors to courses.
+- Instructor can assign assistant permissions to add materials and grade assignments

-### 📝 Assignments System
+### 📝 Assignment System
-- Instructors and assistants can add assignments.
+- Instructors and assistants can create assignments.
-- Students can submit their solutions.
+- Students can submit solutions.
-- Instructors review and grade submissions.
+- Instructors review and grade solutions.

 ### 💬 Chat System
 - Real-time messaging between students.
 - Direct messages between students, assistants, and instructors.

 ### 🔔 Notification System
-- Alerts for new assignments, course updates, and new messages.
+- Notifications for new assignments, course updates, and new messages.

+### 🎥 Enhanced Course Materials
+- Support for videos, PDFs, and presentations.

+### 🛡️ Rate Limiting
+- Prevention of excessive requests and protection against violent attacks using django-ratelimit.
 ---

 ## 🔮 Upcoming Features

 - ✅ Attendance System (track student presence and generate reports)
 - 🗓️ Timetable & Scheduling (with notifications and reminders)
-- 🎥 Enhanced Course Materials (support for videos, PDFs, and slides)
 - 📊 Student Dashboard & Analytics (progress tracking and insights)
 - 🧪 Quizzes & Exams System (multiple question types with auto-grading)
 - 📈 Gradebook & Transcripts (GPA calculation and exportable transcripts)